 By Steve Newton

-Twenty-five years ago last month–on January 25, 1990–Joe Satriani made his Vancouver debut, performing at the 86 Street Music Hall on his Flying in a Blue Dream Tour.
+On January 25, 1990, Joe Satriani made his Vancouver debut, performing at the 86 Street Music Hall on his Flying in a Blue Dream Tour.

 I didn’t review that show–the assignment fell to my guitar-crazed colleague Alex Varty–but I did get to interview Satch beforehand, and man was I psyched about that.